idealsite/htmlcreate/README.md

 # create_html

 ## Overview
-create_html is a Shell script to be used to create simply a new html template file into the current directory.
+create_html is a Shell script for the laziest people.
+It can be used to create without spending a lot of time a new html template file into the current directory.
 It writes the html code dynamically depending on the name of the file and what to include.

 ## Installation